TECARTUS® (brexucabtagene autoleucel) is a CD19-directed genetically modifiedRead more +

 • Neurologic toxicities, including life-threatening reactions, occurred in patients receiving TECARTUS, including concurrently with CRS or after CRS resolution.
 Monitor for neurologic toxicities after treatment with TECARTUS.
 Provide supportive care and/or corticosteroids as needed.

-• TECARTUS is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the YESCARTA and TECARTUS REMS Program.
+• TECARTUS is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the YESCARTA and TECARTUS REMS.

-Neurologic Toxicities, including those that were fatal or life-threatening, occurred following treatment with TECARTUS.
+NEUROLOGIC TOXICITIESNeurologic toxicities including immune effector cell-associated neurotoxicity syndrome (ICANS) that were fatal or life-threatening, occurred following treatment with TECARTUS.
 Neurologic events occurred in 87% (68/78) of patients with ALL, including ≥ Grade 3 in 35% of patients.
 The median time to onset for neurologic events was 7 days (range: 1 to 51 days) with a median duration of 15 days (range: 1 to 397 days) in patients with ALL.
-Neurologic events resolved for 119 out of 134 (89%) patients treated with TECARTUS.
 The onset of neurologic events can be concurrent with CRS following resolution of CRS or in the absence of CRS.
-91% of all treated patients experienced the first CRS or neurological event within the first seven days after TECARTUS infusion.
+Ninety-one percent of all treated patients experienced the first CRS or neurological event within the first seven days after TECARTUS infusion.

-Monitor patients daily for at least 14 days at the certified healthcare facility and for four weeks following infusion for signs and symptoms of neurologic toxicities and treat promptly.
+Monitor patients daily for at least 14 days for patients with ALL at the certified healthcare facility and for four weeks following infusion for signs and symptoms of neurologic toxicities/ICANS and treat promptly.

 In immunosuppressed patients, life-threatening and fatal opportunistic infections have been reported.
 The possibility of rare infectious etiologies (e.g., fungal and viral infections such as HHV-6 and progressive multifocal leukoencephalopathy) should be considered in patients with neurologic events and appropriate diagnostic evaluations should be performed.

-Effects on Ability to Drive and Use Machines: Due to the potential for neurologic events, including altered mental status or seizures, patients are at risk for altered or decreased consciousness or coordination in the 8 weeks following TECARTUS infusion.
-Advise patients to refrain from driving and engaging in hazardous activities, such as operating heavy or potentially dangerous machinery, during this period.
+EFFECTS ON ABILITY TO DRIVE AND USE MACHINESDue to the potential for neurologic events, including altered mental status or seizures, patients are at risk for altered or decreased consciousness or coordination in the 8 weeks following TECARTUS infusion.
+Advise patients to refrain from driving and engaging in hazardous activities, such as operating heavy or potentially dangerous machinery, during this initial period.

-Adverse Reactions: The most common adverse reactions (incidence ≥ 20%) were fever, CRS, hypotension, encephalopathy, tachycardia, nausea, chills, headache, fatigue, febrile neutropenia, diarrhea, musculoskeletal pain, hypoxia, rash, edema, tremor, infection with pathogen unspecified, constipation, decreased appetite, and vomiting.
+ADVERSE REACTIONSThe most common non-laboratory adverse reactions (≥ 20%) were fever, CRS, hypotension, encephalopathy, tachycardia, nausea, chills, headache, fatigue, febrile neutropenia, diarrhea, musculoskeletal pain, hypoxia, rash, edema, tremor, infection with pathogen unspecified, constipation, decreased appetite, and vomiting.

 Please see full Prescribing Information, including BOXED WARNING and Medication Guide.